Korean Grammar Point

 Key Takeaways

-• ~하고 싶다 is used for expressing a desire to perform an action.
+• ~하고 싶다 is used to express "want to do" an action.

 Quick Recap Quiz